Have a question about our grow lights? Please fill out the form below.

 They will last 50,000+ hours, which is more than five and a half years of the lights being on 24/7.
 That means they can last 10 years for a standard grow that runs the lights for about 12 hours each day.
 We also offer a 5-year warranty on VOLT Grow products.

 The FL-1 can both be used for full-cycle growth.
 Both have built-in 0-10V dimming control so you can dial back the light output for the vegetative state and crank it up for flowering.
 We recommend the FL-1 if your goal is to maximize yield because of its extremely high light output for flowering.
 If you want to have separate vegetative and flowering rooms, we recommend FL-1s for flowering.

 Yes, VOLT Grow products can be used as supplemental lighting in greenhouses.
 Their built-in 0-10V dimming controls are perfect to meet the varying light output needed for different plants.

 Yes, the FL-1 has a built-in 0-10V dimming control knob that dims in 20% increments.
 It can also be connected to an external dimming control module.
 This means you can easily dial the light output back and forth depending on if the plants are in vegetative or flowering states.

 The color temperature is about 4000K.

 For the FL-1, the 3’x3’, 4’x4’, and 5’x5’ area are distanced at 6 inches.
 The 6’x6’ area is distanced at 12 inches.
-For the VL-1, the 3’x3’ and 4’x4’ area are distanced at 6 inches.
 The 5’x5’ area is distanced at 12 inches.
 The 6’x6’ area is distanced at 18 inches.
-See our PPFD maps on the FL-1 spec sheet and VL-1 spec sheet.
+See our PPFD map on the FL-1 spec sheet.